olivernjiru/slideshow/README.md

-# slideshow
+# Slideshow
-A slideshow built with HTML & and CSS

-This slideshow features 5 images that use id and hidden radio buttons to navigate from one image to the next
+Features 5 images that use id and hidden radio buttons to navigate from one image to the next